apache/parquet-format/Encryption.md

 array, and a key retrieval callback) that can be utilized for implementation of any key management scheme.
 For example, the key_metadata can keep a serialized

-   * String ID of Data encryption key (for key retrieval from KMS)
+   * String ID of a Data encryption key (for key retrieval from KMS).
-   * Wrapped Data key, and string ID of Master key.
-Data key is generated randomly and wrapped either remotely in a KMS, or locally after retrieving Master key from KMS.
+   * Wrapped Data key, and string ID of a Master key.
+The Data key is generated randomly and wrapped either remotely in a KMS, or locally after retrieving the Master key from KMS.
-   Wrapping format depends on KMS and can be a JSON string, or a base64 encoded byte array in case of local wrapping.
+   Wrapping format depends on the KMS and can be a JSON string, or a base64 encoded byte array in a case of local wrapping.
-   * Short ID (counter) of key inside Parquet data file.
-Data key is wrapped with Master key using one of options described above – but stored separately, outside data file, and will be retrieved using the counter and file path.
+   * Short ID (counter) of a key inside the Parquet data file.
+The Data key is wrapped with a Master key using one of the options described above – but the resulting key material is stored separately, outside the data file, and will be retrieved using the counter and file path.
-   * Any of three above, plus string ID of KMS instance (in case there are many)
+   * Any of the three above, plus a string ID of the KMS instance (in case there are many).
    * Random string (useful for creation of footer keys in organizations not willing to authenticate and connect all readers to a KMS.
 The footer key is generated as F(key_metadata), where F is an algorithm unknown outside organization.
 These keys are less secure than